MindPhaser34/docs/Flash_xiaomieu_eng.md

 Wait for unlock.

-#### So, before go ahead, you should do one IMPORTANT thing -  start to play this song in background! :)
+#### So, before go ahead, you should do one IMPORTANT thing -  Put this song in the background! :)
 https://www.youtube.com/watch?v=jC2ZY2loo74